 Based on cost, safety, and level of emissions, barge transportation is often the most efficient and safest means of surface transportation of bulk commodities when compared to railroads and trucks.
 The cargo capacity of a 27,500 barrel inland tank barge is the equivalent of 46 railroad tank cars or 144 tractor-trailer tank trucks.
 A typical Company lower Mississippi River linehaul tow of 15 barges has the carrying capacity of approximately 216 railroad tank cars plus six locomotives, or approximately 1,050 tractor-trailer tank trucks.
 The Company's inland tank barge fleet capacity of 23.1 million barrels equates to approximately 38,600 railroad tank cars or approximately 121,000 tractor-trailer tank trucks.
 Furthermore, barging is much more energy efficient.
 One ton of bulk product can be carried 675 miles by inland barge on one gallon of fuel, compared to 472 miles by railcar or 151 miles by truck.
 From an emissions perspective, transport by rail and tractor-trailer tank trucks emit approximately 40% and 800%, respectively, more CO2 per ton mile of cargo transported than by inland tank barge.
-In the coastal trade, the carrying capacity of a 100,000 barrel tank barge is the equivalent of approximately 165 railroad tank cars or approximately 15,700 tractor-trailer tank trucks.
+In the coastal trade, the carrying capacity of a 100,000 barrel tank barge is the equivalent of approximately 165 railroad tank cars or approximately 525 tractor-trailer tank trucks.
+The Company's coastal tank barge fleet capacity of 3.0 million barrels equates to approximately 5,000 railroad tank cars or approximately 15,700 tractor-trailer tank trucks.
 Marine transportation generally involves less urban exposure than railroad or truck transportation and operates on a system with few crossing junctures and often in areas relatively remote from population centers.
 These factors generally help to reduce the number of waterway incidents.